sharma100/css-sets/README.md

 ## Safe Layer (For non selectable background content)
 `_safe_layer`
-> This will add a layer over the top of element and will protect element content being selected by the user
+> This will add a layer over the top of element and will protect element content being selected or saved by the user.

 ## Rectangle Boxes
 `_sqr_box > _box`,`_por_box > _box`,`_land_box > _box`